NyahNyahN00b402/UpGrowth/README.md

 # Tools:
 - App: We used Swift to help create the app
-- Icons: L We found the icons on various websites
+- Icons: We found the icons on various websites
 - Colour scheme wise: We decided on five colours which would be integrated into our app.